margokhokhlova/LSTM_gait_model/README.md

 # LSTM_gait_model
 Simple Keras sequential models for my gait cycle data.
-For the trial, use data in data archive, these are pre-processed kinematic hip and knee parameters.
+The model code is in the notebook RNN_bidirectional_multiple_stack For the trial, use data in data archive, these are pre-processed kinematic hip and knee parameters.

 Database with joints can be downloaded with this link: https://drive.google.com/open?id=1BcutfffKpyB0apdDn_uEYBKupyeHeECT